 *UPDATED to add: I have now created my own RECIPE CARD solution.
 You can find that HERE.

 Do you want to speed up the process of having your rich recipe snippets display in Google search results?

-Use Search Console’s indexing tool.
-Click Crawl > Fetch as Google and then enter your recipe post URL.
-Click ‘Fetch’ and then ‘Request Indexing’ next to your URL.
-This will ask Google to index right away rather than waiting for Google to crawl your site.
-Keep in mind it can still take a few days for them to display properly, however, your recipe information should display in Pinterest’s recipe rich pins right away!
+Use Search Console’s URL Inspection Tool.
+Click ‘Request Indexing’.
+It can still take a few days for them to display properly, however, your recipe information should display in Pinterest’s recipe rich pins right away!

 Are you looking for how to include star ratings in your posts and Google search results?
 Find that HERE.